PegasusSimulator/PegasusSimulator/docs/index.rst

 Other Simulation Frameworks
 ===========================

-In this section, we acknowledge nobel work of those who came before us and inspired this work:
+In this section, we acknowledge the nobel work of those who came before us and inspired this work:

 - :cite:p:`gazebo` Gazebo simulator
 - :cite:p:`rotorS` RotorS simulation plugin for gazebo